Oran-123/CI-005-run-hub/README.md

 -<strong>Azure Radiance</strong> The blue color (#007BFF) represents trust, reliability, and professionalism.
 It's a calming and stable color that conveys the idea that Run Hub is a trustworthy and dependable source for running enthusiasts.
 Blue is also commonly associated with the sky and water, which aligns with the outdoor and nature-related aspects of running.

+-<strong>White</strong> The white color (#FFFFFF) Creates a clean and simple canvas which will allow other elements such as the text, images and icons to stand out prominently.

 <img src="docs/design/colour_scheme.JPG"></img>

 ### Fonts